mfkasim1/invert-shadowgraphy/README.md

 Invert shadowgraphy by Muhammad Firmansyah Kasim (University of Oxford, 2016)

 This repository contains MATLAB codes to invert shadowgraphy images (or proton radiography images) to get its deflection potential of a diagnosed object.
-The description about this method and some assumptions can be found on ???
-(TBC).
+The description about this method and some assumptions can be found on http://arxiv.org/abs/1607.04179.
 It contains 3 main files:
 * main_forward
 * main_inverse_extended